nasAtchia/clean-blog-drupal/doc/installation.md

 Copy the [settings.php.dist](../web/sites/default/settings.php.dist) file and rename to settings.php and update the configurations according to your environment.

-#### Composer and Drush configurations
+#### Composer and Drupal configurations

-In your terminal and the project root directory, run the following commands to install the project dependencies:
+In your terminal and the project root directory, run the following commands to install the project dependencies and sync your database and Drupal configurations:

 ```
 $ composer install